Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Results

 \subsection{Surrogate for the coarse-level mobilities}

-In contrast to the gas plume distance, the computation of coarse-level mobilities is considerably more resource-intensive, particularly in the pure VE model, see \cref{table_total_times_hybrid,table_total_times_pure_VE}.
+In contrast to the gas plume distance, the computation of coarse-level mobilities is considerably more resource-intensive, particularly in the pure VE model, see \cref{table_comp_effort_case_a}.
 Optimizing this algorithmic block therefore promises greater benefits.
 As indicated in \cref{eq_integratedQuantities}, the coarse-level mobilities are obtained by vertically integrating weighted fine-level mobilities.
 In discrete form, this integration is realized as a summation over all fine-level elements within a column, which implies that the computational cost scales directly with the number of vertical grid cells.
 To reduce this overhead, we aim to replace the computation of coarse-level mobilities with data-driven surrogates.

-In \cref{fig_mobilities}, we compare three cases.
-The solid curves represent the true coarse-level VE mobilities obtained by vertical integration.
-The dashed curves show mobilities computed by directly applying the Brooks–Corey relations to the coarse-level saturation using the fixed uniformity coefficient $\lambda = 2$, which was adopted throughout all simulations.
-The discrepancy between dashed and solid curves highlights that coarse-level mobilities cannot be obtained by simply evaluating constitutive laws at the coarse level.
-To address this, we attempted to determine an optimal Brooks–Corey parameter $\lambda^*$ via regression, such that the modelled mobilities best approximate the integrated values.
-For example, considering the coarse-level wetting-phase mobility $\Lambda_w$, the target value can be expressed as
+In \cref{fig_mobilities}, the solid curves represent the true coarse-level VE mobilities obtained by vertical integration while the dashed curves show mobilities that are computed by directly applying the Brooks–Corey relations to the coarse-level saturation for a fixed uniformity coefficient $\lambda = 2$.
+It is notable, that the coarse-scale mobilities exhibit a linear regime for smaller saturations and transfer to a slightly non-linear relation for saturations close to one, which resembles the behaviour of the gas plume distance in \cref{fig_zp_features}.